When do applications close?

 What happens at a Virtual Assessment Centre?

-Please note, whilst we use some digital exercises during the assessment centre, assessments are reviewed by a recruiter and not automated decision making.
+Please note, whilst we use some digital exercises during the assessment centre, assessments are reviewed by a recruiter and not by automated decision making.

 Can I attend the office for a face to face assessment instead of taking part in a Virtual Assessment Centre?